OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 From the Israelites’ half, take one out of every fifty of the persons, cattle, donkeys, sheep, and other animals, and give them to the Levites who perform the duty of the tabernacle of the Lord.”

 ## Numbers 31:31
-Moses and Eleazar the priest did as the Lord commanded Moses.
+Moses and Eleazar the priest carried out the Lord’s instructions to Moses.

 ## Numbers 31:32
 The spoils remaining from the plunder which the men of war had taken were 675,000 sheep,